wf2213/TwoGroupAEVisualization/README.md

     * **type**: Whether you would like to plot count or percent
     * **abbre**: Whether you would like to use abbreviation for the categories in the plots
 3. choose plots you would like to generate and run the corresponding R scripts.
  * To visualize the data summarized on the **AE type level**, the two functions below display the count or proportion of maximal grade of AEs for each patient by severity for each **AE type** and allow the visual comparison of AEs across treatment arms by mirroring the data across a central axis either **vertically** or **hotizontally**.
-The bars are sorted (in descending order) based on the frequency of the events by AE category – and then by AE term within SOC – in one arm.
+The bars are sorted (in descending order) based on the frequency of the events by AE category – and then by AE term within AE category – in one arm.
     * `TypeVerticalBar.R`
     * `TypeHorizontalBar.R`
  * Similarly, to visualize the data summarized on the **AE category level**, the two functions below display the count or proportion of maximal grade of AEs by severity for each **AE category** between two arms either **vertically** or **hotizontally**.